telerik/kendo-angular/.github/ISSUE_TEMPLATE.md

 -->

 <!--  Leave one of the following options. -->
-* Regression report <!-- A behavior that used to work and stopped working in a new release. -->
+* Regression report <!-- A behaviour that used to work and stopped working in a new release. -->
 * Bug report <!-- Please search for a similar issue before you submit a bug report. -->
+* Suggestion for improvement <!-- An existing feature or behavior that can be improved. -->
-* Documentation issue
+* Documentation issue <!-- Missing or outdated documentation content or broken examples. -->

 ## Current behavior
 <!--